 On March 30, 2020, the Company entered into a Securities Purchase Agreement (the "Securities Purchase Agreement") whereby an investor (the "Investor") purchased from the Company, 7,500,000 units (the "Units"), each consisting of (i) 1.5 shares of the Company's common stock (the "Common Stock"), or pre-funded warrants (the "Prefunded Warrants") and (ii) 1.5 warrants to purchase one share of Common Stock ("Series A Warrants", and collectively with the Common Stock the "Units").
-In addition to the Units, the Investor was issued 63,750,000 warrants to purchase one share of Common Stock (the "Series B Warrants") and an additional 63,750,000 warrants to purchase one share of Common Stock (the "Series B Warrants") and an additional 63,750,000 warrants to purchase one share of Common Stock (the "Warrants") and an additional 63,750,000 warrants to purchase one share of Common Stock (the "Warrants") and an additional 63,750,000 warrants to purchase one share of Common Stock (the "Warrants") and an additional 63,750,000 warrants to purchase one share of Common Stock the "Warrants") and an additional 63,750,000 warrants to purchase one share of Common Stock the "Warrants".
-The aggregate purchase price for the Units, the Series C Warrants, the Series B Warrants, the Series A Warrants, the Series C Warrants, the Series C Warrants of \$450,000 was paid at closing (the "Purchase Price").
+In addition to the Units, the Investor was issued 63,750,000 warrants to purchase one share of Common Stock (the "Series B Warrants") and an additional 63,750,000 warrants to purchase one share of Common Stock, subject to a vesting schedule (the "Series C Warrants" and, together with the Prefunded Warrants, the Series A Warrants, the "Warrants").
+The aggregate purchase price for the Units, the Series A Warrants, the Series B Warrants and the Series C Warrants of \$450,000 was paid at closing (the "Purchase Price").
 The 11,250,000 shares of Common Stock underlying the Units issuable at closing of the Securities Purchase Agreement are comprised of 804,518 shares of restricted Common Stock and 10,445,482 Prefunded Warrants.